If your new business needs staff straight away, then you may find choosing the right office space difficult.

 Once you’ve found the right serviced office

-Whatever you do, don’t agree a lease there and then, no matter what pressure or incentives are thrown at you.
+Whatever you do, don’t agree to the terms of a rental agreement there and then, no matter what pressure or incentives are thrown at you.
 New deals will always be available if they really want your business.

-After the tour contact some of the businesses already renting.
+After the tour, if it’s realistic to do so, try to talk to some of the businesses already renting.
 They will give you an honest opinion about the offices and the way they are run.
 Is the building well maintained, and do the owners respond to problems quickly?

 If you do want to rent an office, don’t be afraid to negotiate for a better deal.
-See if you can get some freebies thrown in.
-You could ask for a free redecoration in return for signing a slightly longer lease or renting a bigger office.
+See if you can get some ‘extras’ thrown in.
+You could ask for a larger office in return for signing a slightly longer agreement.
+Or, more realistically, you might secure ‘complimentary’ wireless broadband or free parking.

 You should always find out how much you will really pay each month.
 Does your quote include VAT, for example, and are there any compulsory “add-ons”, such as telephony, internet provisions, etc.